novacain1/carslab-public/rhocp-clusters/volt.cars.lab/README.md

 error: unable to recognize ".": no matches for kind "SriovOperatorConfig" in version "sriovnetwork.openshift.io/v1"
 ```

 - You will see some warning messages and some "unable to recognize" and Error from server (Invalid) messages.
-Run oc apply -k a few times.
+Run `oc apply -k` a few times.
 - Disconnection for the ingressVIP and apiVIP might be experienced as the configuration is modifying the corresponding operator configuration.
-There is a rolling update that is also kickstarted by the chrony configuration wich will apply to nodes.
-After few minutes the base configuration sould be completed.
+After a few minutes the base configuration should be completed.

 - Create secret from pull-secret for Assisted Installer Operator: